-The power of communication is often underestimated and misunderstood but if we can understand the types of communication as well as practice effective communication skills in the workplace, we will find our days will become less stressful and chaotic.
+The importance of communication in the workplace is often underestimated and misunderstood but, by all means, it’s not a Dark Art!
+If we can understand the types of communication as well as how to communicate effectively in the workplace, we will find our days will become less stressful and chaotic.

 Why is Communication Important in the Workplace?

 Hopped up on caffeine and stress, obliterating workplace conflict is every employee’s dream.
 This is what effective communication can accomplish.